JeffOfTheSixPaths/StockMarketBot/README.md

 # StockMarketBot
-(Very early development) A bot that will eventually try to predict stocks. currently does not do anything
+(Very early development) A bot that will eventually try to predict stocks. currently is unable to predict.

 to do:
-  - format the data from the sentiment analysis model into a time progression csv
   - have the webscraper get more data
+  - make an ai to use the data made by the web scraper

 dependencies:
 ```